evizitei/mercado-brasileiro/README.md

 2) Build your containers, which will download the images for the python container and the postgres container.
 `docker-compose build`

+3) bootstrap your env vars:PUT WHAT IS IN THE ".env_example" file in "mercado_brasileiro" directory into a ".env" file in the same directory as "settings.py".

-3) run the initial migrations to bootstrap your db:
+4) run the initial migrations to bootstrap your db:
 `docker-compose run --rm web python manage.py migrate`

-4) Start the app to make sure it works: `docker-compose up`
+5) Start the app to make sure it works: `docker-compose up`

 ## Operational Environment